-Following is a list of Primary Drinking Water Contaminants and a list of Unregulated Contaminants for which our water system routinely monitors.
+The following table is a list of Primary Drinking Water Contaminants, Unregulated Contaminants, and Secondary Contaminants for which our water system routinely monitors according to our regulatory schedule.
 These contaminants were not detected in your drinking water unless they are listed in the Table of Detected Drinking Water Contaminants.